Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/validations/change-of-charges-validations.md

 |VR.532|The owner of a charge is mandatory|E0H|All|
 |**VR.630**|The VAT entitlement for a charge cannot be updated|D14|Tariff|
 |**VR.???**|The Tax indicator for a charge cannot be updated|???|Tariff|

+* VR-152 is not fully implemented.
+Right now we only validate that it is filled with something